IIMuzolII/Editor/README.md

 # Rcrypt
 A Decrypt and encrypt RSA in python.
-If has something to improve please tell me.
+If you have something to improve please tell me.